 This is from the archives, part ONE in my series “Eat your Veggies”!

 There is no question that vegetables are an important staple of a healthy diet, both for our personal well-being but also for that of our planet.
 So every excuse to incorporate a great variety of veggies in our culinary repertoire is a good idea.
-As you know, I have expanded my own vegetarian and vegan cooking on Cuisinicity (that was my new year’s resolution!).
+As you know, I have expanded my own vegetarian and vegan cooking on Cuisinicity (that was my 2016 new year’s resolution and I never looked back!).
 So, it occurred to me that, every so often, I should bring back one of my “old” posts featuring an individual vegetable and update it with new recipes I have created since, or write a brand new one on a vegetable I have only started to explore this year.
 Are you with me?

 This week for part one, I am revisiting spinach and expanding it to include other leafy greens from the cruciferous family such as arugula, kale, escarole, Swiss chard, collard greens and yes, even brussels sprouts.
 There are many more veggies from the cruciferous family of course but that will suffice for now; I will explore them too in due time-I promise!